One of the most common reactions people have when you tell them you will be financially independent at age 33 is: “But.. what will you do?!“.

 I work a lot more than ~40 hours per week though.
-Even though I like it, I would like it even more if I could actually quit tomorrow without the loss of income impacting my life quality negatively (I guess that is the definition of being financially independent).
+Even though I like it, I would like the flexibility to be able to quit tomorrow without the loss of income impacting my life quality negatively (I guess that is the definition of being financially independent).

-The whole point about retiring early is that I will be able to choose exactly how much and what type of work I am going to be engaged in.
+The whole point about becoming financially independent is that I will be able to choose exactly how much and what type of work I am going to be engaged in.

 If I want to travel for a year, I will go traveling for a year.
 If I want a month of vacation, I’ll take a month of vacation.
 Can you imagine the freedom?

 I am quite certain that I will continue working.
-However, I will most likely never be in the first bucket of permanent full-time work again.
-I will consider “permanent” part-time work, temporary full-time work, temporary part-time work and casual work.
+And you know what?
+As long as it is fun, I might still be in the first bucket of permanent full-time work again.
+I will also consider “permanent” part-time work, temporary full-time work, temporary part-time work and casual work.

 Apart from the timing dimensions such as temporary vs. permanent and part-time vs. full-time, I also have a few other considerations.